microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/troubleshooting/_index.md

       ![Screenshot showing SSH public key example](./ssh_example.png)

-- User has not forked the [Jumpstart-agora-apps repository](https://github.com/microsoft/jumpstart-agora-apps).
+- User has not forked the [jumpstart-agora-apps GitHub repository](https://github.com/microsoft/jumpstart-agora-apps).
 To simulate the developer experience, you must first fork the sample apps repo so that you have your own version of the underlying source code to work with.
 Instructions on how to fork this repo are included in the [deployment guide](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md).
 - Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 40 available vCPU.
 - Target Azure region does not support all required Azure services - ensure you are running Agora in one of the supported regions listed in the [deployment guide](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md).